 If the authorization succeeds, the SD AS MUST map the speed-dialing code in the Request URI into the public user ID of the intended destination party.
 If the mapping is successful, the SD AS MUST replace the original Request URI in the received INVITE with the resulting public user ID of the intended destination party, and forward the new INVITE.
 If the mapping fails (that is, there is no entry corresponding to the speed-dialing digit), the SD AS MUST indicate the failure to the UE.
 One possible mechanism used for this failure indication is the SD AS rejecting the INVITE, so that the UE plays an error tone or announcement.
-Another option is for the SD AS to play an appropriate announcement to the user by setting up an early media between the UE and the SD AS (or any stand-alone announcement machine).
+Another option is for the SD AS to play an appropriate announcement to the user by setting up an early media between the UE and the SD AS (or any standalone announcement machine).

-Table 39 summarizes the feature data items that are defined for the implementation of Speed Dialing.
+Table 43 summarizes the feature data items that are defined for the implementation of Speed Dialing.

-Data Туре Persistence Scope Stored by Written by Read by PACM Requirement Speed Dialing Map Table Table Non-volatile Per public user ID AS AS AS None Feature Availability Status Boolean Non-volatile Per public user ID AS AS AS None VSC for Programming 1- Digit Speed Dialing VSC Non-volatile Per public user ID AS AS AS None VSC for Programming 2- Digits Speed Dialing VSC Non-volatile Per public user ID AS AS AS None
+Data Туре Scope Stored by Written by Read by Config.Server Requirement Speed Dialing Map Table Table Per public user ID AS AS AS None Feature Availability Status Boolean Per public user ID Config.Server Config.Server UE Mandatory VSC for Programming 1-Digit Speed Dialing VSC Per public user ID AS AS AS None VSC for Programming 2-Digits Speed Dialing VSC Per public user ID AS AS AS None